alexbol99/flatten-boolean-op/README.md

 # Boolean operations on polygons

 Flatten-boolean-op is a javascript library performing fast and reliable boolean operations on polygons.
-It supports following boolean operations on polygons:
+It provides binary boolean operations:

 * [unify](https://alexbol99.github.io/flatten-boolean-op/BooleanOp.html#.unify)
 * [intersect](https://alexbol99.github.io/flatten-boolean-op/BooleanOp.html#.intersect)
 * [subtract](https://alexbol99.github.io/flatten-boolean-op/BooleanOp.html#.subtract)

-Polygon is actually a multi-polygon which is comprised from a number of faces.
+Polygon is actually a multi-polygon which may be comprised from a number of faces.
 The orientation of faces (clockwise or counterclockwise) is matter, because algorithm implemented in the way that it never changes an original direction of the edge.
 For the boolean operation to be performed correctly, faces have to fit the following rules:
 1) Each face is a non-degenerated simple closed polygon.
 In another words, face should not have self-intersections and its orientation may be strictly defined.